Godzilla: King of the Monsters (2019 film): Filming

-Post-production
+Visual effects and post-production

-Visual effects for the film were provided by Moving Picture Company, DNEG, Method Studios, Raynault VFX, Rodeo FX and Ollin VFX.
+Visual effects for the film were provided by Moving Picture Company (MPC), DNEG, Method Studios, Raynault VFX, Rodeo FX and Ollin VFX.
 Guillaume Rocheron was the main visual effects supervisor.
 In November 2018, post-production on the film officially ended.
 The brief shots of the non-Toho Titans were "late additions" during post-production.
 Dougherty said that an earlier cut of the film was nearly three hours long.
 Dougherty affectionately referred to the three-hour cut as Godzilla: The Miniseries.
 He considered splitting the film into two parts but decided against it, feeling that the final cut is faithful to the core of his original vision.

 Music

 On July 21, 2018, Dougherty revealed that Bear McCreary would compose the film's score, incorporating themes from Akira Ifukube's previous Godzilla scores.
 Regarding his involvement, McCreary stated, "I am thrilled to be the composer for Godzilla: King of the Monsters, and honored beyond words to have the opportunity to contribute to one of cinema's longest-running musical legacies."
 McCreary further expanded on his plans and involvement, stating;

 The first trailer featured a rearrangement of Claude Debussy's Clair de Lune by Michael Afanasyev for Imagine Music.
 The Beautiful TV spot and final trailer featured two different renditions of "Over the Rainbow".
 An alternate mix of Nessun dorma was featured in the extended IMAX preview.
 LL Cool J's "Mama Said Knock You Out" was featured in the Exclusive Final Look trailer.
 In November 2018, a sample of McCreary's Godzilla theme was leaked online after it was used during a panel at Tokyo Comic Con.
 In April 2019, WaterTower Music released two tracks from the soundtrack, "Old Rivals", composed by McCreary, and a cover of Blue Öyster Cult's "Godzilla" by Serj Tankian.
 Brendon Small, Gene Hoglan, and other members of Dethklok contributed to the Tankian cover.

-McCreary called the cover "the most audacious piece of music" he had produced in his career, citing the orchestra, choir, taiko chanting, taiko drumming, heavy metal rhythm section, Hoglan's double-kick drums, and Tankian's vocals used to produce the track.
+McCreary called the cover "the most audacious piece of music" of his career, citing the orchestra, choir, taiko chanting, taiko drumming, heavy metal rhythm section, Hoglan's double-kick drums, and Tankian's vocals used to produce the track.
 McCreary stated "For [the character] Godzilla, I chose to incorporate and adapt the legendary Akira Ifukube's iconic theme, and for Mothra, Yūji Koseki's immortal 'Mothra's Song'."

 The Japanese band Alexandros contributed the single "Pray" for the film's Japanese release.
 On this decision, Dougherty commented, "we feel incredibly fortunate to have had [Alexandros] contribute such an anthemic song that captures not only the gravitas of the film, but also perfectly complements its dramatic conclusion."
 The single was released on May 13, 2019.
 The soundtrack was released by Waxwork Records in 2019 on a triple LP.